How big are your T-shirt sizes?

 Are there discounts available for registering multiple campers or registering for multiple sessions?

 The only discount available is for Cleveland Zoological Society Members.
-Please refer to the Parents’ Guide for Summer Day Camp rates.
+See above Cost section.

 Can my camper bring a backpack, additional clothes, water bottle, or camera to camp?